justinslack/justinslack.com/show/times-we-used-to-spend-carl-craig.md

 ---
 title: Times We Used to Spend - Carl Craig
-summary: A journey throught he music of Carl Craig
+summary: A journey through the music of Carl Craig
 date: 2020-09-22

 metaDesc: This episode of Times We Used To Spend documents early house through records from my collection from the 80s and early 90s.